 Introducing my dreamy, creamy no bake cheesecake made with Biscoff Cookie Spread and crunchy Biscoff Cookie crumbs.
 It’s so easy to make but it tastes like a buttery cookie in cheesecake form – hello!

-Serve with a dollop of cream for one EPIC dessert for cookie lovers 🙌🏻
+Serve with a dollop of whipped cream for one EPIC dessert for cookie lovers 🙌🏻

 Remember a few weeks ago, when I introduced you to my Cookie Butter Truffles?
 While they might have been what kick-started my obsession with Biscoff Cookie Spread, there’s now a no bake cheesecake that’s vying for my attention.

 I know you love no bake desserts as much as I do and this one is going to be your new FAVE thing.
 The crust is buttery and sweet, and the cheesecake filling is thick and rich and just about melts-in-your-mouth.
 Honestly, it’s everything a no bake cheesecake should be.

 If you love the deep caramel flavour that comes from Biscoff Cookies, you’ll adore this dessert.
 We’ve kept it simple with a light filling made with cream cheese and cream – and a boatload of Biscoff Cookie Spread.
 It gives the cheesecake a boost of flavour that makes you want to come back for just one more bite.